(Banner image: Ben Howland Photography – Newcastle & Hunter Valley)

 About the Author: Julie Muir – Civil Celebrant

-At EJA, we first encountered Julie through her shared commitment to the Carbon Neutral Charitable Fund.
+At EJA, we first encountered Julie through her shared commitment to the Carbon Neutral Charitable Fund (now known as Carbon Positive Australia).
 We knew we were on the same page when we read about her involvement with the charity and her reasons for doing so.
 We love her dedication to all things ethical.

 And you only need to take a look at the testimonials featured on Julie’s website to confirm that she really is a cut above the rest.